tschamm/boschshc-hass/README.md

 />

 #### 2.)
 Confirmation of host
-Hint: Please press the Bosch SHC's front-side button until LEDs begin flashing.
+**Hint:** Please press the Bosch SHC's front-side button until LEDs begin flashing.
 This will put the SHC into client registration mode, so new clients can be added to communicate with the SHC.

+Press *submit* to continue.

 <img
   src='images/config_step2.png'